lucarab/GoodMailers/README.md

-# Good Mailers IP List Generator
+# GoodMailers IP List

-This repository provides a GitHub Actions workflow and a shell script to automatically resolve and update IP ranges (IPv4 & IPv6) for common, trusted mail providers ("good mailers").
+This repository provides up-to-date IPv4 and IPv6 lists for common, trusted mail providers (“good mailers”).
 The generated `ipv4.txt` and `ipv6.txt` files can be used to whitelist these providers in firewalls or other network appliances.

 The lists are updated daily via a scheduled GitHub Action.